philippe86220/Integer-Converter-with-Python-and-Docker/LINE-by-LINE-EN.md

     total_bits = choose_width(n)
 ```

-This line defines a function that receives two parameters and calculates the value of total_bits.
+This lines defines a function that receives two parameters and calculates the value of total_bits.

 - `n`: the integer to convert;
 - `group_size`: the number of bits in each group, set to 4 by default;